deejgregor/httpclient-dns-failure/README.md

 If the DNS resolution completes before the HttpRequest timeout, then the exception shows a root cause of UnresolvedAddressException (see output for `make break-fast-timeout`).

-By default, when there is a DNS problem, the request blocks for a fixed timeout when using the system's DNS resolver of 10 seconds, and this appears to be due to:
+By default, when there is a DNS problem, the request blocks for a fixed timeout when using the system's DNS resolver of 10 seconds, and this appears to be due to the defualt resolver timeout (`RES_TIMEOUT`) of 5 seconds for 2 attempts (`RES_DFLRETRY`):

 ```
               timeout:n